Skip to main content

 Refunds for Students Paying International Fees to Full-time Programs of Instruction

-International Students who submit formal written notification of withdrawal from a full-time program of instruction are entitled to a refund of tuition and ancillary fees in accordance with the following:
+International Students who submit the Program Withdrawal Form from a full-time program of instruction are entitled to a refund of tuition and ancillary fees in accordance with the following:

 Before the 10th day of the current term of study

-1. For Student Visa refusal with proof from Embassy or High Commission, a $300 administrative fee will be applied and the balance of the tuition will be refunded provided that the student can demonstrate that they completed all required steps to obtain their study permit.
+1. For Student Visa refusal with proof from Embassy or High Commission submitted within 60 calendar days of receipt of the refusal for the applicable LOA and term of study, a $300 administrative charge will be applied, and the balance of the tuition will be refunded.

-4. International students who do not attend, decide to defer their admission after the start date noted on their Letter of Admission (LOA), or withdraw within 10 business days of the beginning of the semester, shall receive a portion of the full tuition and ancillary fees paid for the semester or program period, calculated according to the following equation:
+2. International students who do not attend decide to defer their admission after the start date noted on their Letter of Admission (LOA), or withdraw within 10 business days of the beginning of the semester, shall forfeit their deposit of $2700.00

 Please note: There will be no refunds after the semester deadline to withdraw